GSC23-HeadHome/HeadHome/README.md

 ![SDG11](assets/SDG11.png)

 HeadHome seeks to **leverage the power of the community** to improve the lives of dementia patients.
-Most caregivers have full-time jobs and cannot be with their care receivers 24/7.
+Most caregivers have full-time jobs and cannot be with their loved ones all the time.
 To ensure that dementia patients receive help whenever necessary, registered volunteers will be recruited from the community.
-Care givers can send out an SOS message to volunteers near the vulnerable patient and seek their help to guide them back home.
+Caregivers can send out an SOS message to volunteers near the vulnerable patient and seek their help to guide them back home.

 ## 🖥️ &nbsp;Technology Stack